andreilungeanu/simple-cart/README.md

 The package fires the following events, allowing you to hook into the cart lifecycle:

 - `AndreiLungeanu\SimpleCart\Cart\Events\CartCreated`: Fired when a new cart is created.
 Contains the `CartInstance`.
 - `AndreiLungeanu\SimpleCart\Cart\Events\CartUpdated`: Fired when items, discounts, shipping, etc., are modified.
-Contains the updated `CartInstance`.
 - `AndreiLungeanu\SimpleCart\Cart\Events\CartCleared`: Fired when the cart is cleared.
 Contains the `cartId`.
 - `AndreiLungeanu\SimpleCart\Cart\Events\CartDeleted`: Fired when a cart is destroyed.
 Contains the `cartId`.